ACCESS-NRI/access-om3-configs/documentation/docs/pages/ww3_parameter_choices.md

 - `IS2UPDATE` is set to `.FALSE.` by default in our configuration, so maximum floe diameter is updated dynamically at every time step.
 - `IS2UPDATE` `TRUE` – updates the maximum floe diameter based on external forcing only, and `FALSE` – updates the maximum floe diameter at every model time step.

-#### Reference
+#### Reference:
-> Meylan, M. H., & Masson, D. (2006).
+>Meylan, M. H., & Masson, D. (2006).
 A linear Boltzmann equation to model wave scattering in the marginal ice zone.
 Ocean Modelling, 11(3-4), 417-427.
 ---